All Episodes

 They were protesting the way they were being taxed.

-Taxation without representation, so it's perfectly fitting.
+So it's perfectly fitting.

-Last night, the Democrats had to dump their 1.2 trillion dollar proposed budget, this uh Obaminabus spending bill, and that's the big defeat.
+Last night, the Democrats had to dump their $1.2 trillion proposed budget, this obominibus spending bill.

 You can talk about the tax bill all you want, but Obama bought the bullet on the omnibus.

-So did Harry Reed.
+So did Harry Reid.

 They've somehow kept Obama's name away from this, but this was as important to him as anything else.